-- Lineages proven to descend from a common paternal ancestor.
+- Guthries that descend from a common paternal ancestor.

 Exceptions to the grouping process occur when the paper trail appears to be rock-solid, but YDNA does not match the expected group.
 These mismatches happen through causal events such as adoption, false paternity, and feudal laws can affect expectations.
 These genetic diversions can lead to a whole new group being formed if there are many people affected, or to a subgroup of the original.